yaml/yaml-spec/spec/spec.md

 1. YAML is easily readable by humans.
 1. YAML data is portable between programming languages.
-1. YAML matches the [native data structures] of agile languages.
+1. YAML matches the [native data structures] of dynamic languages.
 1. YAML has a consistent model to support generic tools.
 1. YAML supports one-pass processing.
 1. YAML is expressive and extensible.